 This tent is outrageously light, especially for how spacious it is.
 The DCF material is one of the lightest materials on the market.
 However, one consideration is that the base weight of the tent does not include poles.
 The tent is designed to allow two trekking poles to be used in place of tent-specific poles.
 This has the benefit of reducing the overall packed weight, since your trekking poles are carried in your hands (ideally) and not in your backpack.

-If you are a solo hiker then Zpacks also offer the one-person Solplex and Altaplex tents.
-The former is the standard one-person option whilst the latter is recommended for taller hikers.
+If you are a solo hiker then the one-person Plexamid tent might be worth a look.
 Note that these one-person tents only require a single trekking pole to set up (which differs from the two- and three- person tents which require 2 trekking poles).

 TRAIL WEIGHT (excluding stakes):